tjake/Solandra/README.md

     cd ../../reuters-demo
     ./1-download_data.sh
     ./2-import_data.sh
-    While data is loading open the file ./website/index.html in your favorite browser
+    While data is loading, open the file ./website/index.html in your favorite browser.

 ####Embedding in an existing cassandra distribution####